music-suite/music-suite/docs/src/User-Guide.md

 TODO create from any interval sequence

+## Infinite chords

-## Scales and Chords as countable sets
+TODO scales/chords as infinite/countable sets

 Chords and scales are *countably infinite* sets.
 This means that we can map them directly to any other such sets, such as the set of integers.
 For example the chord "C major" is the set `{ Cn En Gn | n ∈ all octaves }`.
 Using C4 (or "middle C") as the starting point, 0 will map to C4, 1 to E4, 2 to G4, -1 to G3, -2 to E3, and so on.